0xSero/partisia-docs/docs/smart-contracts/smart-conract-tools-overview.md

 ### client

-Is a library that facilitates communication with a blockchain node it helps you to interact with the blockchain programmatically.
+Facilitates communication with a blockchain node.
+It helps you to interact with the blockchain programmatically.
 It can get data about blocks, transactions, smart contracts, accounts etc. It has the functionality to create and send transactions.